joshbrew/chrome-serial-utils/README.md

 # chrome-serial-utils

 Chrome Serial Utilities for Chrome Extensions, simple class you can call as an instance of chrome's serial monitor and connect to devices or send/receive information using the console.
-Originally by Diego Schmaedech (MIT License) and generalized by Joshua Brewster (MIT License).
+Originally written by Diego Schmaedech (MIT License) and generalized by Joshua Brewster (MIT License).

 Comes with a default UI you can use to test by just calling the class with default parameters for use in your chrome extension.